twaslowski/lingolift-core/backend/README.md

 ## Endpoint Documentation

-There are four endpoints available as of now:
+There are several endpoints that cover different functionalities required by the frontend.

 ### Translation